moorepants/learn-multibody-dynamics/holonomic-eom.rst

 Knowing that the IDA solution is better than the prior two solutions, we can compare them directly.
 Below I plot the trajectory of :math:`u_1` from each of the integration methods.
-This clearly shows the relative error in the solutions.
+This clearly shows the relative error in the solutions which both become quite large over time.

 .. jupyter-execute::